test-summary/action/README.md

 * Compatible with most testing tools for most development platforms
 * Produces step outputs, so you can pass summary data to other actions
 * Customizable to show just a summary, just failed tests, or all test results
-* Output can go to the [Github job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) (default) or to a file or `stdout`
+* Output can go to the [GitHub job summary](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#adding-a-job-summary) (default), to a file or `stdout`

 Getting Started
 ---------------